 #1.
 Create A “Safe” List

-If you’re grieving the absence of children in your life this holiday season, you will definitely want to create a safe list.
+If you’re grieving the absence of children this holiday season, you will definitely want to create a safe list.
 Simply put, a safelist is a list of events or activities that trigger depression and grief.
 Perhaps activities that appeal to couples with children are potential triggers for you.
-It’s okay to plan your holiday season around those activities.
+But then, it’s okay to plan your holiday season around those activities.

 However, this safe list doesn’t just extend to activities and events.
-It also includes family, friends, and people that ask invasive questions regarding you being childless during the holidays or your infertility journey.
+It also includes family, friends, and people who ask invasive questions regarding your childlessness during the holidays or your infertility journey.
 It can be annoying having to answer the same questions over and over again.
 Or having to explain why you don’t have children to people that refuse to accept it.
-So, avoiding these awkward conversations altogether takes a lot of pressure off of you and helps you enjoy the season better.
+So, avoiding these awkward conversations altogether takes a lot of pressure off you and helps you enjoy the season better.

 #2.
 Decorate But Make It Fashion

 I’ve taken advantage of not having to decorate in this kitschy way that can be overkill.
 Instead, I have tasteful, chic holiday decor sans Rudolph, frosty, and all of the clan from the north pole.
 This year my decor aligns with the overall style of my home.
 Which means it’s a black, white, silver, and gold kind of holiday.
 It’s minimal while still being tasteful and non-traditional.

 Take this opportunity to express yourself and experiment with different color patterns and schemes.
 I highly recommend getting a black Christmas tree.
 It’s chic, stylish, and definitely not traditional.
 Whatever you choose, enjoy yourself and have fun.